Skip to content

 This step, as the previous, is exclusive of asynchronous mode publication.

-In this step you have to check or change the autoscaling parameters of the workflow.
+In this step you have to decide whether to activate autoscaling and check or change the autoscaling parameters.

 When done, select Publish workflow to start the publication process.